saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 saucectl configure
 ```

-This command prompts you to manually enter your credentials if it cannot detect any environment variables, and will generate a `credentials.yml` file in a `.sauce directory` where you installed saucectl initially (in your home folder).
+This command prompts you to manually enter your credentials, and will generate a `credentials.yml` file in a `.sauce directory` where you installed saucectl initially (in your home folder).

-To find `credentials.yml`, search for a hidden directory (Cntrl + Shit + .) called `.sauce`.
+To find `credentials.yml`, search for a file called `credentials.yml` in a hidden directory (Cntrl + Shit + .) called `.sauce`.

 <img src="assets/SCTL1.03A.png" alt="the .sauce directory with credentials.yml" width="500"/>